 R122-1.
-Purpose: To set forth the standards of conduct expected for members of the State Board of Regents in areas where there are actual or potential conflicts of interest between their public duties and their private interests and to comply with state law.
+Purpose: To set forth the standards of conduct expected for members of the Board of Higher Education in areas where there are actual or potential conflicts of interest between their public duties and their private interests and to comply with state law.

 2.1.
 Utah Code §63G-6a-2304 (General Government, Utah Procurement Code: Gratuities – Kickbacks – Unlawful use of position or influence)